Thewbi/neorv32/README.md

 https://github.com/riscvarchive/riscv-v-spec/blob/master/v-spec.adoc#6-configuration-setting-instructions-vsetvlivsetivlivsetvl

 The document linked above defines the central concept of vector processing in general to be the process of strip-mining.
-Strip-Mining is to process an operation between two operands (vector or scalar, at least on of them a vector) in batches until the vector operation is done on all elementes of the vector.
+Strip-Mining means to process an operation between two operands (vector or scalar, at least on of them a vector) in batches until the vector operation is done on all elementes of the vector.
 If the vector is very large, then it might not fit into the hardware in one large piece and hence smaller batches of the vector that will actually fit into the hardware are processed instead in a loop until the work is done.

 Strip-mining requires a co-design between software (the assembler application) and hardware, the RVV vector engine.
 The co-design for strip-mining looks like this: